Detecting the skewness of data from the five-number summary and its application in meta-analysis: Conclusion

 \section{Conclusion}

 For clinical studies with continuous outcomes, the sample mean and standard deviation (SD) are routinely reported as the summary statistics when the data are normally distributed.
-While in some studies, however, researchers may report the whole or part of the five-number summary, mainly because the data generated from the specific studies are potentially skewed away from normality.
-For the studies with skewed data, if we include them in the classical meta-analysis for normal data, it may yield misleading or even wrong conclusions.
-In this paper, we proposed three new tests for detecting the skewness of data from the sample size and the five-number summary.
-For ease of implementation, we also provided the approximate formulas for the critical values at the significance level of 0.05.
-Simulation studies demonstrated that our new tests control the type I error rates well and also provide good statistical power for detecting the skewness of data away from normality.
-The new tests were further applied in a real data example to demonstrate their usefulness in meta-analysis and evidence-based practice.
-To conclude the paper, we summarized the three skewness tests together with the critical regions of size 0.05 in Table \ref{table_10}.
-We also provided an online calculator at \url{http://www.math.hkbu.edu.hk/~tongt/papers/median2mean.html} to help practitioners perform the skewness tests and follow the flow chart in Figure \ref{fig:meta_procedure} to conduct the meta-analysis.
+While in some studies, however, researchers may report the whole or part of the five-number summary, mainly because the data from the specific studies are potentially skewed away from normality.
+For the studies with skewed data, if we include them in the classical meta-analysis for normal data, it may yield unreliable or even misleading conclusions.
+In this paper, we develop three new tests for detecting the skewness of data for the flow chart of the meta-analysis based on the sample size and the five-number summary.
+If the skewness test is not rejected, we then apply the normal-based transformation methods to recover the sample mean and SD from the five-number summary.
+Otherwise, we provide practitioners with three options for different cases.
+Simulation studies are carried out to demonstrate that the skewness tests yield satisfying statistical power with the type I error controlled.
+The usefulness of the flow chart including the skewness tests has also been demonstrated by the simulated meta-analysis as well as a real data example.
+An online calculator is provided for performing the skewness test and the data transformation in the flow chart.
+We also summarize the three skewness tests together with the critical regions of size 0.05 in Table \ref{test_statistics}.